ibm-cloud-docs/hs-crypto/tutorials/db2-pkcs11.md

         - hs-crypto.discovery.listservers
     - Click Create when you're done adding actions.

-3. [Setup the PKCS #11 Normal user](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-best-practice-pkcs11-access): Follow the instructions to setup the service IDs and API keys for the normal user and anonymous user.
+3. [Setup the PKCS #11 normal user and the anonymous user](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-best-practice-pkcs11-access): Follow the instructions to setup the service IDs and API keys for the normal user and anonymous user.
 Do not setup the SO user type mentioned in the instructions.
 Also, in contrast to the instructions, do not assign the anonymous user service ID the `Key operator` custom role, but assign the `Discover HPCS` custom role instead.
 With this setup, the anonymous user has only very limited permissions on your {{site.data.keyword.hscrypto}} instance and cannot use, create or manage keys or EP11 keystores.

 4. Save the value of the API keys for the normal user and the anonymous user for subsequent steps.